nhsconnect/gpconnect/pages/accessrecord_documents/accessrecord_documents_development_documents_guidance.md

 A GP practice may have multiple versions of the same document of the patient in their clinical system.
 Providers would only return latest version of the document via the GP Connect APIs.

 ## Internal or external documents ##
 The GP practice from which the document is being requested is the custodian of the document.
-Requirements analysis suggest that end-users would like to understand if the patient document that they are retrieving from the GP practice is an internally generated document in the GP practice or an external organisation has sent that document to the GP practice.
+Requirements analysis suggests that end-users would like to understand if the patient document that they are retrieving from the GP practice is an internally generated document in the GP practice or an external organisation has sent that document to the GP practice.
 If the 'Authoring Organisation' of the document is same as custodian of the document then it's an internally generated document.
 If the 'Authoring Organisation' of the document is NOT the same as custodian of the document then it's an externally generated document.